| | | | |

 Stop at the Lumber House ticket office to book a carriage ride as you head east.
 Do this early because they often sell out.

-You can schedule it for later in the day when your legs are tired and you need a break.
+You can schedule your carriage ride for later in the day when your legs are tired and you need a break.

 The carriage rides take you throughout the historic area and offer a glimpse of what travel might have been like in the 18th century.